Cigna Customers' Rights and Responsibilities Statement

 - Voice your opinions, concerns or complaints to Cigna Customer Service and/or your health care professional.

-- Notify your plan administrator and treating health care professional as soon as possible about any changes in family size, address, phone number or status with your health benefit plan or Cigna's programs and services.
+- Notify your plan administrator and treating health care professional as soon as possible about any changes in family size, address, phone number or status with your health benefit plan if you decide to disenroll from Cigna's programs and services.

 “Cigna” is a registered service mark of Cigna Intellectual Property, Inc., licensed for use by Cigna Corporation and its operating subsidiaries.
 All products and services are provided exclusively by or through such operating subsidiaries and not by Cigna Corporation.
 Such operating subsidiaries include Connecticut General Life Insurance Company, Cigna Health and Life Insurance Company, and HMO or service company subsidiaries of Cigna Health Corporation and Cigna Dental Health, Inc.